redhat-gamedev/srt-godot-client/README.md

 * Option 2.
 In the Server project, goto `Project->Export...` and export to your platform, then run the exported server.

+#### Configuration
+Go in the Resources folder, copy and rename the file client.cfg.template in client.cfg.
+Here you can set parameters like authentication and server url.

 ## Run authentication in development

 ### Run keycloack locally using docker